 Pace yourself.
 Instead of trying to see the entire museum in one visit, choose one area to focus on.
-Most children do best looking at only three or four artworks per visit.
+Most children will have a better experience looking at only three or four artworks maximum per visit.

-A stroller-accessible entrance to the building is located on the Plaza, next to the fountain.
-Stroller parking is available in the museum’s lobby, near the elevator.
+A stroller-accessible entrance to the building is located on the plaza, next to the fountain.
+Stroller parking is available in the museum’s lower level, near the elevator.

 Bathrooms and changing tables are located only on the museum’s lower level.
 We recommend stopping there before exploring our upstairs exhibitions.

-Nursing moms are welcome anywhere in the museum.
+Nursing parents are welcome anywhere in the museum.
 For your comfort, benches are located throughout the building, typically near the escalator on each floor.

 Learning in an Art Museum

-Look, talk, think.
-Invite your child to find a favorite artwork and engage with the art using this simple routine:
+Look, talk, think, move.
+Follow your child’s lead and keep it bite-sized and fun.
+Invite your child to find a favorite artwork and interact using these simple routines:

 Look: For 2D works (paintings, photographs), sit in front of the artwork and look up and down and side to side.
-For 3D works, have your child walk around the work, pausing to see different angles.
+For 3D works (sculpture, installations), have your child walk around the work, pausing to see different angles.

 Talk: Identify colors, shapes, lines, and materials used.
 Discuss what you think the painting might be about.

 Think: Ask simple questions to consider personal preferences and feelings.
-Do you like this painting?
+Do you like this artwork?
 Why or why not?
 How does it make you feel?
 Why?

 Move: Kids use their bodies to learn and remember new ideas!
 Try posing like the artworks you see, tracing shapes and lines in the air with your finger, or imagine you are painting or sculpting the works you see (remember to keep the art safe when moving in the Museum!)